-The amount a member can borrow is based on contributions in the member's account, including interest earned, minus any outstanding loan(s).
-Tier 4 62/5 members are required to contribute 3% of total Wages, including overtime, into their Member Contribution Accumulation Fund (MCAF) until the anniversary date of their tenth year of membership or the date they attain 10 years of Credited Service (whichever is earlier).
+The amount a Participant in the CO-25, CO-20, CC-20 and CF-20 Plan can borrow is based on contributions in the member's Member Contribution Accumulation Fund (MCAF), including interest earned, minus any outstanding loan(s).
+They are required to contribute 3% of total pensionable gross Wages, including overtime, into their MCAF until the anniversary date of their tenth year of membership or the date they attain 10 years of Credited Service (whichever is earlier).
+Although CO-20, CC-20 and CF-20 Participants have additional contributions in their Retirement Reserve Fund (RRF), they are unable to borrow based on any contributions in their RRF.